 You will use Outlook frequently when working at TEC.
-All client related questions should be communicated via email.
+All client related questions should be communicated via email referring only to the client ID.
+If you must send identifying client information via email, encrypt the message by typing "[encrypt]" in the subject line.
 Although you should do your best to keep your Outlook calendar up to date, please note that the Google Calendar is the most important because it is the shared calendar used by our entire team to scheduled client contacts.